 Contractors who fulfill the two-step verification process are authorized to display CERC certification to endorse their earth-friendly operations and dedication to improve industry standards.

-Best management practices (BMPs) were introduced by the Environmental Protection Agency to prevent the release of toxic and hazardous pollutants to surface waters.
+Best Management Practices (BMPs) were introduced by the U.S. Environmental Protection Agency to prevent the release of toxic and hazardous pollutants to surface waters.
 Incorporating Pollution Prevention Practices into the daily culture of workers promotes pollution prevention, which in turn helps minimize the risk for a spill or release of hazardous materials to the environment.
 Best Management Practices mitigate common environmental, health and safety risks and promote pollution prevention.